luca-jt/robot-arm/README.md

 # robot-arm
 This is the software for my arduino controlled robotic arm.
 It uses a pygame controller.
+This code is useless without the hardware.

-# modules
+# modules python
 serial

 time